 Teaching phonics is a method that helps children to decode words by sounds.
 As part of the system, words are broken down into the smallest form of sound from the word itself.
 These parts are known as ‘phonemes’ deriving from the Greek word “phonema”, which translates as ‘sound and speech’.

-The teaching of phonics is one of the first strategies teachers adopt when helping children to read and write.
+The teaching of phonics is one of the first strategies teachers adopt when helping children to read and write, building them towards the year 1 phonics test.
 It’s one of the most valuable and important methods Primary teachers have across any subject.

 From what phonics is, to the importance of it’s teaching in schools, this guide, details everything you need to know about phonics.

 Every word is made up of smaller units of sounds.
 These are called phonemes.
 Phonics is a method of teaching that helps children to identify these phonemes and how they interact with one another to make up each word.

 Written language is essentially a code.
 Phonics helps kids to decipher the code of language, decoding words and helping them to read and spell correctly.

 Phonics teaching comes in three stages, starting with Grapheme Phoneme Correspondences (or GPCs).
 As a starting block, children are taught every phoneme which exists within the English language, there are 44 in total.
 The first sounds that are taught are s, a, t, p and all are taught.

 Below is the full list of phonemes, graphemes and their International Phonetic Alphabet (IPA) symbol, in no particular order:

 |3||f||f, ff, ph, gh, lf, ft||fat, cliff, phone, enough, half, often|